 In the General Settings screen of the Solution Editor you can add Tags to the Solution which can then be used to filter and categorize Solutions in your external application when using the List Solutions API.

-One of the main uses of Custom Fields is to add an icon url which can be used for displaying the solution in your external application, as shown in Managing CSS:
+One of the main uses of Custom Fields is to add an 'icon-url' which would become the icon of this solution in your external application, as shown in Managing CSS:

 Arranging the Config Wizard

 When making a solution you can use a drag-n-drop interface to specify exactly what the End User will see when they activate the pop-up Configuration Wizard, and enter prompts as to why they are being asked to enter values for their Config Data: